Do you want to know some Linux statistics in detail? Well, you’ve come to the right place.

 29. Around 90% of The Public Cloud Workload Runs on Linux

-Linux was powering 90% of the public cloud workload during the year 2017.
+Linux statistics hold that it was powering 90% of the public cloud workload during 2017.
 Linux is designed in such a way that it can support different devices, cases, and target systems.

 And as a result, many industry publications claim it the best option for cloud computing.
 Linux being an open-source, modular operating system is among the other reasons for its popularity.